- Discover CSUB

 The goals for workshop participants are:

-1. To become familiar with the Quality Matter standard for online course
+- To become familiar with the Quality Matter standards for online/hybrid course design

-3. To share ideas and strategies in the design and teaching of online
+- To share ideas and strategies in the design and teaching of online/hybrid courses

 CSUB participants will be eligible to receive a $600 stipend.